-Garbage type All ships exc Offshore platforms located Outside special areas Regulation 4 (Distances are from the nearest land) Within special areas Regulation 6 (Distances are from nearest land or nearest ice-shelf) more than 12 nm from nearest land and ships when alongside or within 500 metres of such platforms Regulation 5 Cleaning agents and additives in deck and external surfaces washwater Discharge permitted Animal Carcasses (should be split or otherwise treated to ensure the carcasses will sink immediately) Must be en route and as far from the nearest land as possible.
-Should be >100 nm and maximum water depth Discharge prohibited Discharge prohibited All other garbage including plastics, synthetic ropes, fishing gear, plastic garbage bags, incinerator ashes, clinkers, cooking oil, floating dunnage, lining and packing materials, paper, rags, glass, metal, bottles, crockery and similar refuse Discharge prohibited Discharge prohibited Discharge prohibited
+All ships e Offshore platforms located more than 12 nm from nearest land and ships when alongside or within 500 metres of such platforms 4 Regulation 5 Garbage type 1 Outside special areas and Arctic waters Regulation 4 (Distances are from the nearest land Within special areas and Arctic waters Regulation 6 (Distances are from nearest land, nearest ice-shelf or nearest fast ice) carcasses will sink immediately) and maximum water depth All other garbage including plastics, synthetic ropes, fishing gear, plastic garbage bags, incinerator ashes, clinkers, cooking oil, floating dunnage, lining and packing materials, paper, rags, glass, metal, bottles, crockery and similar refuse Discharge prohibited Discharge prohibited Discharge prohibited

-When garbage is mixed with or contaminated by other harmful substances prohibited from discharge or having different discharge requirements, the more stringent requirements shall apply.

-- Comminuted or ground food wastes must be able to pass through a screen with mesh no larger than 25 mm. - The discharge of introduced avian products in the Antarctic area is not permitted unless incinerated, autoclaved or otherwise treated to be made sterile. - Offshore platforms located 12 nm from nearest land and associated ships include all fixed or floating platforms engaged in exploration or exploitation or associated processing of seabed mineral resources, and all ships alongside or within 500 m of such platforms. - Cargo residues means only those cargo residues that cannot be recovered using commonly available methods for unloading. - These substances must not be harmful to the marine environment.
+- 1 When garbage is mixed with or contaminated by other harmful substances prohibited from discharge or having different discharge requirements, the more stringent requirements shall apply. - 2 Comminuted or ground food wastes must be able to pass through a screen with mesh no larger than 25 mm. - 3 The discharge of introduced avian products in the Antarctic area is not permitted unless incinerated, autoclaved or otherwise treated to be made sterile.
+In polar waters, discharge shall be made as far as practicable from areas of ice concentration exceeding 1/10; in any case food wastes shall not be discharged onto the ice. - 4 Offshore platforms located 12 nm from nearest land and associated ships include all fixed or floating platforms engaged in exploration or exploitation or associated processing of seabed mineral resources, and all ships alongside or within 500 m of such platforms. - 5 Cargo residues means only those cargo residues that cannot be recovered using commonly available methods for unloading. - 6 These substances must not be harmful to the marine environment.

-2.3.2 Compliance with Annex V involves personnel, equipment and procedures for collecting, sorting, processing, storing, recycling, reusing and discharging garbage.
+2.3.2 Compliance with MARPOL Annex V involves personnel, equipment and procedures for collecting, sorting, processing, storing, recycling, reusing and discharging garbage.
 Economic and procedural considerations associated with these activities include storage space requirements, sanitation, equipment and personnel costs and in port garbage service charges.

-2.3.3 Compliance with the provisions of Annex V involves careful planning by the ship's owner and operator and proper execution by crew members as well as other seafarers.
-The most appropriate procedures for handling and storing garbage on board ships may vary depending on factors such as the type and size of the ship, the area of operation (e.g. special area, distance from nearest land or ice-shelf), shipboard garbage processing equipment and storage space, number of crew or passengers, duration of voyage, and regulations and reception facilities at ports of call.
+2.3.3 Compliance with the provisions of MARPOL Annex V involves careful planning by the ship's owner and operator and proper execution by crew members as well as other seafarers.
+The most appropriate procedures for handling and storing garbage on board ships may vary depending on factors such as the type and size of the ship, the area of operation (e.g. special area, distance from nearest land, ice-shelf or fast ice), shipboard garbage processing equipment and storage space, number of crew or passengers, duration of voyage, and regulations and reception facilities at ports of call.
 However, in view of the cost involved with the different garbage handling options, it is economically advantageous to first, limit the amount of material that may become garbage from being brought on board the ship and second, separate garbage eligible for discharge into the sea from other garbage that may not be discharged into the sea.
 Proper management of containers and packaging coming on board and proper handling and storage can minimize shipboard storage space requirements and enable efficient transfer of retained garbage to port reception facilities for proper handling (i.e. recycling, reuse) or land-based disposal.